carlosmaug/esp8266-dht22-relay/README.md

 	export XTENSA_TOOLS_ROOT="/opt/Espressif/crosstool-NG/builds/xtensa-lx106-elf/bin/"
 	export ESPTOOL="/opt/Espressif/esptool-py/esptool.py"

 From the root of this repository, run `make`.
 This will build the two firmware images.
-To update the webserver's HTML files, run `make webpages.espfs`.

 # Screenshots